cristi-zz/auto_iccp2020/README.md

 # System Identification using several Deep Learning architectures

+## Note: This branch is not actively maintained.
+Install instructions might fail.
+The code is kept here for reference only.

 Supporting code for "Evaluation of Deep Learning architectures for System Identification.
 Applications for a household heating system" paper submitted at ICCP 2020.
 [Download draft paper](http://users.utcluj.ro/~visoft/publications.php?action=getpdf&artid=iccp_20) or watch [presentation video](https://youtu.be/sIxhJLVVqlk)